ymoustafa25/BIS15W2021_ymoustafa/lab8/lab8_hw.md

 2. Are these data "tidy" per the definitions of the tidyverse?
 How do you know?
 Are they in wide or long format?

-#### Yes, because none of the column names do not contain data, each variable has its own column, each observation has its own row, and each value has its own cell.
+#### Yes, because none of the column names contain data, each variable has its own column, each observation has its own row, and each value has its own cell.
 Its in Long format ####

 3. We are only interested in the variables site, date, and enterococci_cfu_100ml.
 Make a new object focused on these variables only.
 Name the object `sydneybeaches_long`